Finitely Generated Varieties of Commutative BCK-algebras: Covers: Introduction

 \section{Introduction}

-BCK-algebras were first introduced in \cite{Isek} as an algebraic semantics for non-classical logic that uses only implication.
-Every BCK-algebra admits an ordering, and if it satisfies commutativity law (which in BCK-algebra is not the same as standard commutativity of binary operation), then the underlying poset is a meet semi-lattice.
-For the sake of brevity, we will refer to commutative BCK-algebras as ``cBCK-algebras''.
-Unlike BCK-algebras, cBCK-algebras form a variety.
+BCK-algebras were first introduced in \cite{Isek} as an algebraic semantics for a non-classical logic based solely on implication.
+Every BCK-algebra admits a natural ordering, and if it satisfies commutativity (which in a BCK-algebra is not the same as standard commutativity of a binary operation), then the underlying poset forms a meet semilattice.
+For brevity, we will refer to BCK-algebras satisfying this property as cBCK-algebras.
+In the literature, this commutativity is sometimes called Tanaka’s identity.

+Unlike general BCK-algebras, cBCK-algebras form a variety.
+While our main focus is on cBCK-algebras, it is worth noting that this variety is properly contained within the larger variety of JBCK-algebras, alongside other notable varieties such as the implicative subreducts of hoops or Hilbert algebras.
+In this context, the “J” in JBCK refers to an identity that generalises Tanaka’s identity; see~\cite{BlokRaf} for details.
+For further information on the subvarieties of JBCK-algebras, see~\cite{Agliano}.

+The class of commutative BCK-algebras is also closely related to MV-algebras.
+Every bounded cBCK-algebra can be turned into an MV-algebra, and conversely, by taking the implicative subreducts of an MV-algebra, one obtains a cBCK-algebra.
+This construction yields a more special class of BCK-algebras, known as Łukasiewicz BCK-algebras (\L BCK-algebras). \L BCK-algebras form a subvariety of cBCK-algebras that additionally satisfies prelinearity, and they are equivalently referred to as cBCK-algebras with the relative cancellation property; this terminology is used, for instance, in \cite{DvurBCK}.
+A notable fact is that every linearly ordered cBCK-algebra is automatically a \L BCK-algebra.
+For more details on MV-algebras, the reader may consult \cite{CignoliMV}.

-Interestingly, the variety of all cBCK-algebras has several noteworthy properties, including congruence distributivity and 3-permutability.
-In contrast, no subvariety is 2-permutable.
-Finitely generated varieties of cBCK-algebras are semisimple, i.e. any subdirectly irreducible member is simple.
-Also, every finite simple cBCK-algebra is hereditary simple.
-A crucial fact is that subdirectly irreducible cBCK-algebras are (regarding their order) rooted trees \cite{Romanowska}, \cite{CornishTrees}.
+Focussing on cBCK-algebras, we first recall some of their fundamental structural properties.
+The variety of all cBCK-algebras is congruence distributive and 3-permutable, while no non-trivial subvariety is 2-permutable.
+Finitely generated varieties of cBCK-algebras are semisimple, i.e., any subdirectly irreducible member is simple.
+Moreover, every finite simple cBCK-algebra is hereditarily simple.
+Finally, an important structural fact is that subdirectly irreducible cBCK-algebras can be viewed, with respect to their order, as rooted trees \cite{Romanowska, CornishTrees}.